Scone Abbey Burial Ground of Scone

 The earliest origins of the Stone of Destiny are unclear.
 According to a chronicle in the 15th century, the stone was first brought to Scotland by Fergus, son of Erc and used for his coronation in Argyll at the beginning of the 6th century.
 There is a suggestion the stone may have had an association with the stone used for the coronation of the High Kings of Ireland.

 Going back further still, it's been suggested the stone is the Stone of Jacob, taken by Jacob from Bethel and described in the story in Genesis 28.
-It made it's way to Ireland via Jeremiah, the prophet.
+It made its way to Ireland via Jeremiah, the prophet.
 Adding a dose of reality to the rumours and counter rumours, geologists have examined the stone and found it to be sandstone of a type quarried in the immediate vicinity of Scone, the location from which Edward 1's armies took it as spoils of war.

 Wherever it came from, in 1296 the Stone was moved to Westminster Abbey, to be used in the coronation of Kings of England and of the United Kingdom following the Treaty of Union in 1707.
-Earliest coronations in Scotland involved the monarch sitting on the stone, however Edward 1 had grander ideas, building a chair around the stone.
+Earliest coronations in Scotland involved the monarch sitting on the stone, however Edward I had grander ideas, building a chair around the stone.
 Originally the stone formed the seat base, but eventually a wooden seat base was added, it's thought at some point in the 17th Century.
 The chair has been used by monarchs in coronation ceremonies ever since.

 A Daring Heist!